 Strollers & Liquids & Toys… Oh My!

 I think it’s been a while since the heyday of travel–when hopping on a plane was an experience in itself.
 I know my mom always looked forward to being able to just sit for a few hours and have someone bring her a hot meal and a glass of wine (obviously I was older by this point!) while she thumbed a book or napped.
+Clearing airport security with babies and toddlers was not the ordeal it is today.

 Unless you’re flying first class or by private jet, it’s safe to say those days are long gone, and now the “fun” of air travel begins before you’ve even hit the departure lounge.
 Ah yes, I’m talking about going through airport security with babies.